-“Comparison is the thief of joy” is a quote has most often been attributed to both Christian writer Dwight Edwards and President Theodore Roosevelt.
+“Comparison is the thief of joy” is a quote that has most often been attributed to both Christian writer Dwight Edwards and President Theodore Roosevelt.
 No matter who said it, the statement is true.

 When you compare yourself to others, it makes you unhappy.
-It’s tempting to compare ourselves in so many different ways—the shape of your body, weight, grades, popularity.
+It’s tempting to compare ourselves in so many different ways—the shape of your body, weight, grades, and popularity.
 You name it—the list can go on and on.

 Here are some tips to help you feel more Body Confident!